melezhik/Sparrow6/posts/CliAppDevelopement.md

 s6 --index-update
 ```

-Then to use the plugin, on any machine with Sparrow installed:
+4. To use the plugin, on any machine with Sparrow installed:

 ```bash
 s6 --index-update